Flooding

 • Lack of cognitive control over stress stimuli

-When combined with anxiolytic medications, dosage adjustments are necessary to avoid excessive sedation.
-Combining with cognitive-behavioral therapy (CBT) can enhance efficacy, but cognitive restructuring should be completed before exposure.
+When combined with anti-anxiety medications, dosage adjustments are necessary to avoid excessive sedation.
+Combining with Cognitive Behavioral Therapy (CBT) can enhance efficacy, but cognitive restructuring should be completed before exposure.
 If the patient is undergoing positive reinforcement therapy, reward mechanisms should be adjusted to avoid interfering with the exposure process.

-Compared to Eye Movement Desensitization and Reprocessing (EMDR), flooding emphasizes direct exposure rather than memory processing.
-Both can be used alternately based on individual needs, but treatment modes should not conflict.
+Compared to Eye Movement Desensitization and Reprocessing (EMDR), Flooding emphasizes direct exposure rather than memory processing.
+Both can be used alternately based on individual needs, but care should be taken to avoid conflicting treatment modes.

 Effectiveness and Evidence

-Randomized controlled trials show that flooding has an effectiveness rate of 75% for single anxiety symptoms, outperforming waitlist controls. fMRI studies confirm that after treatment, amygdala activity significantly decreases, while prefrontal control regions increase compensatorily.
+Randomized controlled trials show that Flooding has an effectiveness rate of 75% for single anxiety symptoms, outperforming waitlist controls. fMRI studies confirm that after treatment, amygdala activity significantly decreases, while prefrontal control regions show compensatory increases.

-However, for patients with mixed anxiety/depression, the effectiveness of a single therapy may only be 40-50%, requiring combination with medication.
+However, for patients with comorbid anxiety/depression, single therapy effectiveness may only be 40-50%, requiring combination with medication.
 Long-term follow-up studies indicate a relapse rate of about 10-15% after 6 months, lower than the 40% in untreated controls.

 Alternatives